Trump uses State of Union to campaign; Pelosi rips up speech

 Trump appeared no more cordial.
 When he climbed to the House rostrum, he did not take her outstretched hand though it was not clear he had seen her gesture.
 Later, as Republicans often cheered, she remained in her seat, at times shaking her head at his remarks.

 When Pelosi left, she told reporters that tearing up the speech was “the courteous thing to do considering the alternative.”
-Republicans denounced her action as disrespectful.
+Vice President Mike Pence on Wednesday said her behavior marked a “new low.”

 Trump, the former reality TV star, added a showbiz flavor to the staid event: He had wife Melania present the Presidential Medal of Freedom, the nation’s highest civilian honor, to the divisive conservative radio host Rush Limbaugh, who recently announced he has advanced lung cancer.